Tieshia/material_security/README.md

     ```

     This initializes the filesystem with a root directory (`/`) and sets the current working directory (`pwd`) to the root.
+4. Run tests on the `Filesystem` class by calling `python3 -m unittest test_filesystem.py`

 ## Filesystem Operations